 Now that fall is officially here, it's time to prepare your home for the cold weather like putting on the storm doors, cleaning your gutters, and tuning up the furnace.
 And don’t forget your garage!
 Did you know most garage fires occur in January and February?

-- Store oil, gasoline, paints, propane, and varnishes in a shed away from your home.
+- Store oil, gasoline, paints, propane, and varnishes in a shed or outbuilding away from your home.

 - Plug only one charging appliance into an outlet.